bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

       |                                   ~~~~~~~~~~~^
 ```

-C++ also has `override`, but doesn't make much sense to impose that as a requirement; inheritance
+C++ also has `override` and `final`, but doesn't make much sense to impose that as a requirement;
-and concepts are orthogonal systems.
+inheritance and concepts are orthogonal systems.

 # Implement methods on remote types